Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 ## Detecting key combinations in JavaScript

-As mentioned, we don't need to change much in our existing codebase from our normal key detection example.
+We don't need to change much in our existing codebase from our normal key detection example.

 On the KeyBoardEvent, we get specific data, including the boolean status of the four modifiers keys.